top of page

 Artist | Educator | Founder

 Over time, I became less interested in teaching specific techniques and more interested in how people learn, think, and grow.
 I began to see education as a creative act—one that invites connection, discovery, and perseverance rather than correct answers.
+My own artistic practice shapes the way I guide students: attentive, responsive, and grounded in exploration.

 mai ryuno artist educator founder of play full ground looking up to a blue sky